In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 Note: (e) Estimated Data

-The agricultural sector contributes 4.1% of GDP and employs 7% of the active population (World Bank, latest data available).
-It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye and oats), sugar beets, potatoes and vegetables.
+The agricultural sector contributes 5% of GDP and employs 7% of the active population (World Bank, latest data available).
+It is dominated by cattle breeding and dairy farming, in addition to the production of grain cereals (barley, wheat, rye, and oats), sugar beets, potatoes, and vegetables.
 Fishing and forestry are also important components of the primary sector.
 Apart from timber, which is largely exported, Latvia has almost no natural resources.
 Almost 30% of Latvia’s territory is destined for agricultural use.
-Since the early 90s, the structure of land management changed significantly, with the liquidation of collective farms in favour of household farms and – to a greater extent - of private farms, which currently dominate the country’s rural sector.
-At the end of 2021, there were 62.3 thousand agricultural holdings (-14.7% y-o-y), with an average size of 44.3 ha.
-In 2021, the harvested production of grain accounted for 3 million tonnes, which was 14.4% less than one year earlier (CBS - latest data available).
+Since the early 90s, the structure of land management changed significantly, with the liquidation of collective farms in favor of household farms and – to a greater extent - of private farms, which currently dominate the country’s rural sector.
+According to provisional data from the Central Statistical Bureau, in 2023, an 8.1% decrease was noted in the volume of agriculture, forestry, and fishing, primarily due to a 7.8% drop in crop and livestock production and a 9.2% decline in forestry and logging.
+Conversely, there was a 2.2% increase observed in the fishery sector.

-The industrial sector contributes 19.9% of the GDP and employs almost one-fourth of the active workforce (21%).
+The industrial sector contributes 21.6% of GDP and employs almost one-fourth of the active workforce (24%).
 The construction, metallurgy, industrial food-processing, and mechanical engineering sectors are booming.
-Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber and steel by-products.
-The manufacturing sector is estimated to account for 12% of the total GDP.
-Data published by the Central Statistical Bureau of Latvia (CSB) show that in 2022 industrial production output increased by 0.8% year-on-year.
-Output in manufacturing rose by 2.6 %, mining and quarrying dropped by 0.7 %, and electricity and gas supply fell by 11.5%.
-In fact, the country has to import all its energy products, mainly from Russia, and has been trying to diversify its sources following the Russian invasion of Ukraine and the resulting sanctions imposed by the EU.
+Latvia is well-known as an important producer of railway equipment, radios, refrigerators, medicines, timber, and steel by-products.
+The manufacturing sector is estimated to account for 13% of the total GDP.
+Data published by the Central Statistical Bureau of Latvia (CSB) show that industrial production output decreased by 4.5% year-on-year in 2023.
+Output in manufacturing decreased by 4.5%, in electricity and gas supply by 0.8%, and in mining by 19% over a year.
+The country has to import all its energy products, mainly from Russia, and has been trying to diversify its sources following the Russian invasion of Ukraine and the resulting sanctions imposed by the EU.

-The Latvian economy is driven by the services sector which contributes 63.7% of GDP and employs 69% of the active population.
+The Latvian economy is driven by the services sector which contributes 61.7% of GDP and employs 70% of the active population.
 Thanks to its attractive fiscal regulation, Latvia has developed a large financial services sector.
 Transportation and ICT are also important activities for the country’s economy (with more than 6,900 companies operating in the latter sector and a 6% contribution to GDP).
-Transportation, in particular, contributes around 7.3% of GDP and employs more than 8% of the workforce (official governmental figures).
+Transportation, in particular, contributes nearly 7% of GDP and employs more than 8% of the workforce (official governmental figures).
 The banking sector comprises 16 banks, including 12 credit institutions registered in Latvia, and four branches of European institutions (European Banking Federation).
-Finally, in 2022 the number of foreign and resident visitors in Latvia reached 2.2 million, which is 66.2% more than the previous year, but still 23.9% lower than before the pandemic.
+In 2023, the value added of services increased by 0.8% y-o-y (CSB).
+The information and communication sector experienced a 3% increase.
+The largest sub-sectors, computer programming and consultancy, grew by 9.7%, and the provision of information services saw a 7% rise.
+However, telecommunication services witnessed a decline of 9.9%.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |